Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 Implements functions that are used across all platforms.

-The daemon task is invoked at system startup due to the ‘aidaemon’ registry entry in the Windows run branch HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run.
-Appropriate startup methods are used in other OS.
+Under Windows, in non Windows 8 systems, the daemon task is invoked at system startup by way of a registry entry in the Windows run branch HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run.

 The daemon task is responsible for the following functions: